 Below are a few examples of events from 2017-2021.
-This is a snapshot of the direct costs paid or estimated to be paid by the RACVB through bid fees and servicing cost as well as the projected room nights and economic impact.
+This is a snapshot of the direct costs paid or estimated to be paid by the RACVB through bid fees and servicing cost as well as the projected room nights and estimated economic impact (EEI).
 Without adequate funding to support these hard costs these types of events are at risk.